Dramloc/express-mongoose-template/README.md

   ```shell
   yarn
   ```
-- Copy `.env.development` and rename it to `.env` for a default configuration.
+- Copy `.env.example` and rename it to `.env` for a default configuration.
 - Run project:
   ```shell
   yarn start